jtempest/float_eq-rs/book/src/tutorials/basic_usage.md

 a result many orders of magnitude smaller than the previous sum total, resulting in a [catastrophic cancellation].

-The solution here is to use a more sophisticated margin for our tolerance, one that takes into account the nature of the calculation itself.
+The solution here is to use a more sophisticated calculation for our tolerance, one that takes into account the nature of the calculation itself.
 It needs to be an absolute test, since we may be comparing versus zero.
 It should also scale relative to the largest intermediate value in the calculation and take into account the potential rounding errors from our repeated addition: